Rancho San Francisco: Discovery of gold

 According to a local legend, Francisco López, the uncle of Antonio's second wife, Jacoba Feliz, took a rest under an oak tree in Placerita Canyon on March 9, 1842, and had a dream that he was floating on a pool of gold.
 When he awoke, he pulled a few wild onions from the ground finding flakes of gold in the roots.
 Contrary to this portrait of him as a farmer who stumbled upon his discovery, López had studied mineralogy at the University of Mexico and had been actively searching for gold.
 Evidence suggests that gold had previously been found in the area about thirty years prior, but the López gold find was the first popularly documented incident in the area.
 This sparked a gold rush on a much smaller scale than the 1849 California Gold Rush.
 About 2,000 people, mostly from the Mexican state of Sonora, came to Rancho San Francisco to mine the gold.

 Knowledge of the gold find seems to have remained largely within Mexican territory.
 John Sutter and his "right-hand man" John Bidwell, both of whom sided with Governor Manuel Micheltorena during his power struggle with former governor Juan Bautista Alvarado, were imprisoned after the latter's side won the bloodless Battle of Providencia in 1845.
 After their release, Bidwell headed north through Placerita Canyon, saw the mining operations, and was determined to search for gold on his way to Sutter's Fort.

 During the Mexican–American War, Del Valle destroyed the mine to prevent the United States from gaining its control.
 The tree where López took his nap is now known as the "Oak of the Golden Dream" and is registered as California Historic Landmark #168.

 Later history

-The Treaty of Guadalupe Hidalgo endorsed legitimate land titles held by the ceded land's owners.
-Jacoba Feliz sued for control of Rancho San Francisco.
-She prevailed and a judgment was issued in her favor in 1857.
+With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
+As required by the Land Act of 1851, Jacoba Feliz filed a claim for Rancho San Francisco in 1852.
+She received a patent for 48,611.88 acres in 1875.
 Ygnacio Del Valle received the westernmost portion of 13599 acre, Feliz (now Salazár) took 21307 acre, and her six children received 4684 acre each.